 - Asking them what you can do to help them feel safe.

-- Patiently encouraging your child to face the situation one step at a time and repeatedly so they feel safe and the situation becomes, here is my ladder of success to help.
+- Patiently encouraging your child to face the situation one step at a time and repeatedly so they feel safe and the situation becomes less anxiety-provoking.
+Here is my ladder of success to help.

-- they engage in endless repetitive behaviours such as checking and washing.
+- They engage in endlessly repetitive behaviours such as checking and washing.

-- they are avoiding social situations or other normal day to day activities.
+- They avoid social situations or other normal day to day activities.